beekhof/rss-operator/doc/Rationale.md

 case, at first blush it looks like pod 0 will always start first and by virtue of being the last to stop, will have the most recent copy of the database.
-Unfortunately due to the lack of a feedback mechanism in the scheduler, it is trivial to arrange failure scenarios that allow pod 0 to fall behind[1] - particularly during scale down events.
+Unfortunately due to the lack of a feedback mechanism in the scheduler, it is trivial to arrange failure scenarios that allow pod 0 to [fall behind](https://www.dropbox.com/s/mqsuvbtr3lj5hxb/Stateful%20Set%20Fencing.pdf?dl=0) - particularly during scale down events.
 Additionally, like the single-copy- architecture, the current lack of fencing can lead to stalled recovery and an inability to scale up or down in bare metal Kubernetes deployment.

-More recently, the CoreOS folks successfully showed that some replicated applications can be modelled with their Operator pattern.
+More recently, the CoreOS folks successfully showed that some replicated applications can be modelled with their [operator pattern](https://coreos.com/blog/introducing-operators.html).

 The etcd and Prometheus implementations are based on ephemeral storage, requiring periodic backups to (currently) AWS and a full restore after lights-